 - A reduction of R500.4 million additional expenditure included in the 2020/21 for COVID-19 related expenditure but no longer required in 2021/22 financial year; - Of the savings identified in the 2020/21 financial year to cover COVID-19 related expenditure R683 million were reinstated in the 2021/22 MTREF; - In response to the SMF Operational Review process, initial additional asks by Rate-funded services were R1.2 billion.
 However, an amount of R226.9 million was allocated as additional impacting the rates revenue parameter.
-The balance of the requests was absorbed by a combination of: - Reviewing original submitted requirements; - Providing once-off allocations in the January 2021 adjustments budget; and - Reinstated COVID-19 related expenditure savings identified in 2021/22. - To provide for the City's portion of the Law Enforcement Advancement Program (LEAP), R146 million and R125 million was allocated for the 2021/22 and 2022/23 financial years' respectively; and - The following main changes were affected post tabling of the budget in March 2021: - The City is experiencing a surge in unlawful land occupations as a consequence of the COVID-19 pandemic.
-A provision of R170.8 million for the 2021/22 financial year was allocated across various services to combat this surge.
-This cost is budgeted to be funded from previous years' USDG VAT claw-back surpluses and the increase to the depreciation strategy amount; and - The City's cash position was reassessed which culminated in a reduction in the borrowing requirement for the 2021/22 financial year.
-Borrowing was reduced from R4 billion to R2.5 billion in 2021/22.
+The balance of the requests was absorbed by a combination of: - Reviewing original submitted requirements; - o Providing once-off allocations in the January 2021 adjustments budget; and - o Reinstated COVID-19 related expenditure savings identified in 2021/22. - The City's portion of the Law Enforcement Advancement Program (LEAP), which was originally budgeted at R146 million for 2021/22, was adjusted downward by R80.3 million in the 2021/22 January adjustments budget; and - The City experienced a surge in unlawful land occupations as a consequence of the COVID-19 pandemic.
+A provision of R170.8 million for 2021/22 was allocated across various services to combat this surge.
+This cost is budgeted to be funded from previous years' USDG VAT claw-back surpluses and the increase to the depreciation strategy amount.